Col-E/CClicker/Readme.md

 # Features

 * Hideable window
+* Can be injected into other JVM processes
 * [Normal-distribution](https://en.wikipedia.org/wiki/Normal_distribution) based randomization
   * Record your own clicking statistics and simulate it
 * All settings accessible via GUI